adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 The same idea also applies to rows in reverse-mode.

-### But there is a problem...

-{% include figure.html path="assets/img/2025-04-28-sparse-autodiff/sparse_map_colored.svg" class="img-fluid" %}

-### Unfortunately, the structure of the Jacobian is unknown
+### Problem: The structure of the Jacobian is unknown
 * The linear map is a black-box function
 * **Without materializing the linear map, the structure of the Jacobian is unknown**
 * If we fully materialize the Jacobian via "dense AD", sparse AD isn't needed